-- AGL altitude is greater than the radar altitude maximum valid altitude as 1) set in EFIS limits. - 2) AGL source is invalid. - 3) Source is barometric and indicated airspeed is in the noise range (less than 20KIAS) due to rotor wash effects. - 4) In unusual attitude mode.
+- 1) AGL altitude is greater than the radar altitude maximum valid altitude as set in EFIS limits.

+- 2) AGL source is invalid.

+- 3) In unusual attitude mode.

 When AGL altitude source is radar altitude, AGL indication is smoothed to avoid jumpiness as defined in Table 2-6.